i-am-zach/Coding-For-A-Cause-V2/README.md

     * To learn about Next.js static file serving, [visit this page](https://nextjs.org/docs/basic-features/static-file-serving)
 * class: ("Senior" | "Junior" | "Sophomore" | "Freshman")
     * The member's class in school

+<small>Make sure to prefix your file with NUMBER_YOUR_NAME.md to mantain order on the website.</small>

 ## Todo